livinghuang/siliqs/sq-snc001/readme.md

 ## Overview

-The SQ-SNC001 is a multifunction weather station data collection device.
-It can collect sensor data via RS485/Modbus, record it on a local SD card, and forward it to a web cloud platform.
-It supports multiple communication methods, including WiFi and NB-IoT.
+The SQ-SNC001 is a versatile weather station data collection device designed to gather sensor data via RS485/Modbus, store it locally on an SD card, and forward it to a web cloud platform.
+It supports multiple communication methods, including WiFi and NB-IoT, and is powered by a solar panel with an internal battery charger for lead-acid batteries.

 ## Key Features

 - Collect sensor data via RS485/Modbus
 - Publish data to MQTT server via WiFi or NB-IoT
-- Powered by a solar panel (+18V)
+- Solar-powered with an internal battery charger for lead-acid batteries
-- Internal battery charger function for lead-acid batteries
+- Local storage on an SD card (up to 32GB)

 ## Application Scenarios